ankitkothe2119/studio/README.backend.md

 ### **Prompt:**

 Generate the backend code for a Next.js application for an NGO called "Sarthi Shiksha".
-The backend will consist of two main parts: Next.js Server Actions for form handling and Genkit flows for AI features.
+The backend will consist of Next.js Server Actions for form handling and database management, and Genkit flows for AI features.
 All backend code should be placed in a `src/server/` directory.

+**Part 1: Database Setup**

+1. Create a database connection file at `src/server/db/mongodb.ts` that uses `mongoose` to connect to a MongoDB database.
+Use the `MONGODB_URI` environment variable.
+2. Create a models file at `src/server/db/models.ts`.
+Define Mongoose schemas and models for the following collections: `Donor`, `Volunteer`, `Partner`, `Contact`, and `TeamMember`.
+    -   `TeamMember` schema must include: `name`, `role`, `avatar` (2-char string), `description`, and a `category` (enum: 'Founder' or 'Team Member').

-**Part 1: Next.js Server Action for Form Submissions**
+**Part 2: Next.js Server Actions (`src/server/actions.ts`)**

-Create a single server action file at `src/server/actions.ts`.
-This file must handle submissions from four different forms: a general contact form, a donation form, a volunteer form, and a corporate partnership form.
+1.  **Form Handling:**

-1.  **Create a single exported function `handleContactForm(formData: any)`**.
+    -   Create a single exported function `handleContactForm(formData: any)`.
-2. Use the `zod` library to define schemas for validating the incoming `formData`.
-Create a discriminated union to handle the different form types.
+    -   Use `zod` to define schemas and a discriminated union for four form types: `Donate`, `Volunteer`, `Partner`, and `Contact`.
-3. The schemas should be as follows:
-    -   **Donation Schema**: `formType: 'Donate'`, `name: string`, `email: string`, `amount: number` (positive), `message: string` (optional)
-    -   **Volunteer Schema**: `formType: 'Volunteer'`, `name: string`, `email: string`, `phone: string`, `interest: string`, `message: string` (optional)
-    -   **Partnership Schema**: `formType: 'Partner'`, `companyName: string`, `contactPerson: string`, `email: string`, `phone: string`, `message: string`
-    -   **Contact Schema**: `name: string`, `email: string`, `message: string`.
-Transform it to include `formType: 'Contact'`.
-4. The `handleContactForm` function should parse the incoming data against these schemas.
+    -   The function should parse the incoming data and save it to the corresponding MongoDB collection.
-5. For now, the function should just `console.log` the parsed data.
-6. The function must return a JSON object: `{ success: true, message: '...' }` on success, and `{ success: false, message: '...' }` on failure.
+    -   Return a JSON object indicating success or failure.

+2.  **Team Member Management (for Admin Panel):**
+    -   Implement a `getTeamMembers` function to fetch all team members, separating them into `founders` and `teamMembers` based on their category.
+It should also seed the initial team data if the collection is empty.
+    -   Implement an `addTeamMember` function that validates data against a `zod` schema and creates a new document in the `TeamMember` collection.
+    -   Implement an `updateTeamMember` function that takes a member ID and data, validates the data, and updates the corresponding document.
+    -   Implement a `deleteTeamMember` function that takes a member ID and deletes the document.
+    -   Ensure all data-modifying actions call `revalidatePath` to update the frontend cache for `/admin/team` and `/about`.

-**Part 2: Genkit AI Flow for a Website Chatbot**
+**Part 3: Genkit AI Flow for a Website Chatbot**

 Create a Genkit flow file at `src/server/ai/flows/chat-flow.ts`.